paveyry/better-hangoutschat/README.md

 The script `js/use_slack_emojis.js` is a greasemonkey script that allows you to generate an emoji sheet from a slack team's existing emojis.

+Update June 6th 2018: Google added a Content Security Policy HTTP header to Hangouts Chat, which means all the emoji content has to come from google servers.
+You can use the `emojis2drive.py` script to fetch all the images from your existing emoji sheet and use the Google Drive API to upload them all to drive and generate a new emoji sheet compliant with the CSP.

 Preview
 ========